musedwraith/Wraith-Reserves/README.md

 ## Current Functionality
 1. Create a savings goal with a name and target amount.
 2. Add savings with an amount and an optional note.
-3. View the progress made toward reaching that savings goal based on the amount saved and the total desired amount.
+3. View the progress made toward reaching that savings goal based on the amount saved and the total desired amount in the form of a progress bar and a percentage.
 4. View records in reverse chronological order.
 5. Edit the name and target amount of the savings goal.
 6. Set a target date of 30 days.